MbolotSuse/rancher-token-revoker/docs/private_repos.md

 There are two supported methods of private auth, http basic (username/password) and ssh keys.
 Both methods require you to create a secret (with the appropriate type) in the namespace that the revoker is installed in (usually cattle-revoker-system).
 The revoker only has permission to get secrets in the namespace it is installed in as a security best practice, so while you can create ScanConfigurations in any namespace, you will need to create these secrets in the namespace that the revoker is installed in.

 You can then specify the secret as either part of the individual scan configuration or the configuration for the controller.
-As a best practice, it's a good idea to create only one secret (generally an ssh key), which you specify as part of the controller/chart.
+As a best practice, it's a good idea to create only one secret, which you specify as part of the controller/chart.
 This secret should be configured to have access to each repo that you want to scan (either by associating the secret with a bot account that has access to each repo, or by adding the secret to the repo directly).

 Refer to the following github docs for examples on the use of ssh keys for auth:
 - [Deploy Keys](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys)